 [Related Page: Selenium WebDriver Commands]

 Selenium offers a portable framework to automate web-based testing.
-It offers a playback for the functional tests where there would be no need to learn the scripting language.
+It offers playback for the functional tests where there would be no need to learn the scripting language.
 These tests would have the capability to run on most of the modern browsers.
-Being open source, the developers are allowed to download it for free and use it without being charged.
+Being open-source, the developers are allowed to download it for free and use it without being charged.